adarsh-chakraborty/LPU-Auto-Wifi-Login/Readme.md

 # LPU Auto Wifi Login
 This extension saves your wifi credentials and automatically submits them for you on the wifi login page.

+## Overview

+The LPU Wifi Auto Login Chrome Extension simplifies the process of logging in to the LPU Wifi portal by automatically filling in the username and password fields.

+## Features

+- Automatic filling of username and password fields.
+- Option to disable automatic login using a query parameter.
+- Option to forget stored credentials using a query parameter.

 ## Disclaimer

 This extension is an unofficial tool created for personal benefit and is not affiliated with or endorsed by LPU.
 Any use of this extension is at the user's own risk, and the creators are not responsible for any consequences resulting from its use.
 The extension is not intended for commercial use or distribution.